GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 The first request header, `Sec-Fetch-Site`, tells the server which [site](https://web.dev/same-site-same-origin) sent the request.
 This value is set to:
  - `same-origin`, if the request was made by your own application (e.g. site.example),
  - `same-site`, if the request was made by a subdomain of your site (e.g. bar.site.example),
- - `none`, if the request was explicitly caused by a user’s interaction with the user agent (e.g. clicking on a bookmark),
+ - `none`, if the request was explicitly caused by a user's interaction with the user agent (e.g. clicking on a bookmark),
  - `cross-site`, if it was sent by another website (e.g. evil.example).

 ### Sec-Fetch-Mode Request Header